jotterbach/jotterbach.github.io/src/content/professional.md

 ## Short Bio
-Dr. Johannes Otterbach is a Machine Learning and Algorithms Researcher at [OpenAI](https://www.openai.com) working on fundamental question to build safe Artifical General Intelligence (AGI).
+Dr. Johannes Otterbach is the VP of Machine Learning Research at [Merantix Labs](https://www.merantixlabs.com/).
 He has a passion for big data technologies and applications to real world problems and is an established scientist with more than 15 publications in high impact journals and has won several awards.
-Before joining OpenAI he worked as a Quantum Engineer at Rigettti, as a Senior Data Scientist at LendUp and as a software engineer at Palantir Technologies.
+Before joining Merantix Labs he worked as a Machine Learning and Algorithms Researcher at OpenAI, a Quantum Engineer at Rigettti, as a Senior Data Scientist at LendUp and as a software engineer at Palantir Technologies.
 He earned his Ph.D. in Physics from the University of Kaiserslautern, Germany in topics related to Quantum Computing and held a postdoctoral fellowship in the Harvard Physics department where he broadened his interests in research and computational problems.

 More details are in the (more or less up-to-date) [resume](/resume/Otterbach_resume.pdf)

 ## Talks

+- Applying AI in the Wild ([pdf](/talks/Applying_AI_in_the_Wild.pdf)),  Zentrum fuer Optische Quantentechnologien (ZOQ), University of Hamburg, March 2021

 - Unsupervised Machine Learning on a Hybrid Quantum Computer ([pdf](/talks/yCombinator_meetup.pdf), [pptx](/talks/yCombinator_meetup.pptx)), Bay Area Quantum Computing Meetup, YCombinator, February 2018